 4. An examination of how the above stereotypes, myths and conspiracy theories about Jews combined and coalesced in narratives about Zionism.
 Some of my findings from this chapter of my thesis were published (in Hebrew) in Kesher, the Tel-Aviv University journal devoted to research into the history of the Jewish press (volume 46).

 5. An examination of the Catholic Guild of Israel, an organisation dedicated to the conversion of Jews.
 A partial version of this examination of the Catholic Guild of Israel, focusing on Arthur Day, Bede Jarrett and Hans Herzl, was published in volume 10 of Melilah (link to volume 10 of Melilah).

-6. An examination of English Catholic responses to fascism, the antisemitism of the British Union of Fascists, and Nazism.
+6. An examination of English Catholic responses to fascism and the British Union of Fascists.